AloisSeckar/nuxt-ignis/docs/1-4-installation.md

 <details>
 <summary>Reason why</summary>

 This is required to ensure `pnpm` will hoist all dependences from `nuxt-ignis` without you having to specify them in your own `package.json`.
-It is also recommened setting for Nuxt apps managed by `pnpm` in general.
+It is also recommened practice for Nuxt apps managed by `pnpm` in general.
 Check more in the [pnpm docs](https://pnpm.io/npmrc#shamefully-hoist).
 </details>

 6) Create or adjust `.gitignore` file to exclude Nuxt Ignis-related auxiliary files: